 So you’re getting married.
 But before you start thinking about marital bliss, house hunting, and buying new furniture, there’s still one final thing you need to do: organizing the wedding.
 And this is where things get a little less rosy.
 A 2019 wedding industry report revealed that the average wedding costs around $34,000, and that doesn’t even include the cost of the honeymoon.

 With that kind of price tag, a quick no-frills courthouse wedding sounds more reasonable and doable.
-But just because you’re on a budget doesn’t mean you can’t have the wedding of your dreams.
+A quick tip is to make sure you prepare your civil marriage requirements in advance.
+Remember just because you’re on a budget doesn’t mean you can’t have the wedding of your dreams.
 You don’t need to spend your life savings on a one-day event.
 With a bit of creativity and preparation, you can plan a memorable wedding.

 Here are a few suggestions to help you plan your wedding on a budget: